jaspector

 County pages and current code require permits for common additions, alterations, structural changes, demolitions, change in use, floodplain construction, roof repairs where 50 percent or more of sheathing/deck is replaced, certain siding work, and accessory-structure work above county thresholds or in protected locations.

-Typical processing time is No general countywide building-permit turnaround estimate was publicly posted on the county's main permit pages reviewed for this assignment..
+Building permit processing times in unincorporated Baltimore County, MD typically run No general countywide building-permit turnaround estimate was publicly posted on the county's main permit pages reviewed for this assignment..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Baltimore County, MD.
 The following work is generally exempt: One-story detached accessory structures and similar Group R-3 uses not over 120 square feet outside county exemption restrictions; Decks not greater than 16 inches above the lowest grade within county exemption limits; Flag poles and their bases; Retaining walls less than 3 feet in height; Sidewalks and driveways not more than 30 inches above adjacent grade; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep and less than 250 square feet of surface area; Swings and playground equipment accessory to detached one- and two-family dwellings; Nonstructural alterations that do not involve kitchens or sleeping areas in basements; Replacement of existing deck boards and/or nailers on existing stringers with no increase in length, width, or height; Two roof shingle layers, but not roof repairs where 50 percent or more of sheathing or deck is replaced.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.